 Will your debt to income ratio be too high?

-Of particular concern if you intend to simultaneously pay off two home loans, you might be prevented from a new home loan if your debt to income ratio (DTI) is too high.
+If you intend to simultaneously pay off two home loans, one concern is that you might be prevented from getting a new home loan if your debt to income ratio (DTI) is too high.
 As the name suggests, this measures the size of your debt obligations relative to your income.
 For example, if you make $100,000 a year, and have $300,000 outstanding on your mortgage, as well as $25,000 on a car loan, your DTI would be 3.25.

-Lenders will have different standards, but will often have a debt to income threshold borrowers cannot exceed.
-For example, ANZ will not grant home loans to anyone whose DTI exceeds 7.5.
+Lenders will have different standards, but will often have a debt to income threshold that borrowers cannot exceed.
+Many lenders are reluctant to grant home loans to anyone whose DTI exceeds 7.5.

 Is it worth buying a second home?